Tasty is a modern testing framework for Haskell.

 And here is the output of the above program:

-(Note that whether QuickCheck finds a counterexample to the third property is determined by chance.)
+(Note that whether QuickCheck finds a counterexample to the third property is

 tasty is the core package.
-It contains basic definitions and APIs and a console runner.
+It contains basic definitions and APIs and a

-In order to create a test suite, you also need to install one or more «providers» (see below).
+In order to create a test suite, you also need to install one or more «providers» (see

-The following standard providers are available:
+The following providers exist:

 - tasty-hunit — for unit tests (based on HUnit)